 Are you filled with the Holy Spirit in the way that God can use you greatly in His work?
 It is a temptation to become a lazy believer, to allow the work of the ministry to just be the responsibility of those who are on a ministry salary.
 It is also a temptation for all, salary and volunteer believers to do the work of the ministry without being filled with the Holy Spirit….and that would be vanity.
 Where do you fall?

 Written by Kaye Dee Richards.
-Kaye Dee lives in Morrison, CO with her husband Colin.
-They have 4 children and are active in their local church.
+Kaye Dee lives with her husband Colin in Morrison, CO.
+They have 4 children, Joshua, Amelia, Victoria, and Julia.